A Weekend in Warsaw

 When we go to a new city we usually try to find an escape room.
 We found one.
 Joel booked it.
 We turned up.
 Turns out he got the date AND wrong time!
 Thankfully, they weren’t too busy and let us in anyway.
 Joel is now banned from booking anything.
 Not because of this one incident but because he does this all the time.
 We were in Krakow one New Year and he booked the wrong restaurant AND the wrong time and then there was the flight…we’ll talk about that another time.

-There's so much more to Warsaw than what we have written.
+There’s so much more to wonderful Warsaw than what we have written.
 It really is a great place to visit with a vast history and a super relaxed vibe for a capital city.
-Have a look through the image carousel below which might show you some of the things you might want to see that we haven't written about.

 One last thing before we wrap this lengthy post up – go to the Neon Museum.
 It’s not very big but it’s bright, colourful and will leave you wanting your very own retro neon light for your home.
 It’s located in a pretty cool area too on the other side of the river to Old Town.
 After catching a bus over the river, we headed the rest of the way on foot.
 It was quite a walk but an enjoyable one where we got to see some of the real Warsaw, away from the tourist locations.
 It’s built within a fairly new/redeveloped complex with some old train lines and cool cafes and bars.